POLAR Travel Grant (2026–2027) – 2nd call (Events taking place between October 1st, 2026, and March 31st, 2027)

 Introduction

-This grant of up to $5,000 helps eligible applicants to offset the cost of travel to conferences, fora or committee meetings.
+This grant, valued at up to $5,000, supports eligible travellers by helping offset the costs associated with attending conferences, fora or committee meetings.
 This grant program supports the inclusion of Indigenous and local Peoples in research, their participation in the governance of research and the sharing of local and Indigenous Knowledge with Canadians in the south as well as internationally.

 Eligibility